Walking

 your opportunities for taking photos.
 Anyhow, the waterfall

 is a remarkable sight.
-Allow at least one extra hour for
+Allow one to two hours for

 the waterfall detour.